 The goal of this blog is to air those arguments and to share researched information on a topic that continues to inspire a myriad of opinions and emotions within a range that stretches all over the map.
 Some believe that the problem has existed longer than one might imagine so hopefully scholars, many of whom have been studying the phenomenon of racism for many years, will chime in.

 One could begin by posing questions like the following: Does a precise definition of racism exist?
 When did this particular pattern of thought appear?
 What precipitated its development?
 What racial groups have been the primary players historically?
 These queries have been the subject of almost every kind of print or audio visual media and otherwise analyzed by both layman and academics.
 Furthermore, the responses typically given to just these few questions are too numerous to count.
-Some are emotional, some are based on more rational research and still others are deliberate fabrications told with the purpose of maintaining an advantage over an individual or group.
-Purely personal beliefs on any subject which may or may not have a solid basis are not always easily explored in conversation but taking the opportunity to examine other ideas or new information can’t be a bad thing, especially when both are so readily available.
+Some are emotional, some are based on more rational research and still others are deliberate fabrications told with the purpose of maintaining some nefarious advantage over those they have chosen to victimize.
+Purely personal beliefs on any subject which may or may not have a solid basis are not always easily explored in conversation but taking the opportunity to examine other ideas or new information can’t be a bad thing, especially when they are so readily available.